golangci/golangci-lint-action/README.md

 ### Multiple OS Support

-If you need to run linters for specific operating systems, you will need to use `v2` of the action.
+If you need to run linters for specific operating systems, you will need to use the action `>=v2`.
 Here is a sample configuration file:

 ```yaml
 name: golangci-lint